postmanlabs/labs-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-security-rules.md

 Postman applies security rules to your [API definition](/docs/api-governance/api-definition/api-definition-warnings/) and shows rule violations that might impact your definition's security posture.
 In addition to the rules turned on by default in Postman, you can [create and apply your own custom rules](#adding-custom-rules).

-To access the configuration page for API definitions:
+To access the configuration page for API definitions, do the following:

 1. Go to the [Postman home screen](https://go.postman.co/).
 1. Select **API Security** from the team information panel.